-You're sure to be hoppin’ with joy over this black eyed pea recipe.
+Like John, you’re sure to be hoppin’ with joy over this classic black eyed pea recipe.

 There are several poetic explanations for how the dish got its name.
 One claims that it got its name in the early 1800s when it was peddled on Charleston streets by a one legged black man named John.
 Likewise there are a number of explanations for why beans symbolize good luck.
 Some ascribe their magical properties to fables like Jack And the Beanstalk, others call it a symbol of fertility, others say the black-eye saved the South from starvation during the Civil War.